 How Do You Add Your Restaurant’s Information to the Page?

-If you would like to add your business’ information to the Support Orono’s Restaurants page, you can contact us at 207-889-6909, email Director of Community Development Dave Milan at email@example.com, or fill out our online survey form.
+If you would like to add your business’ information to the Support Orono’s Restaurants page, you can contact us at 207-889-6909, email Director of Community Development Mitch Stone at firstname.lastname@example.org, or fill out our online survey form.

 Oronoconnects.com is a media used by the Town of Orono’s Office of Community Development to highlight the benefits of our partnership with Black Bear Sports Properties in a marketing program for participating businesses in Orono.
 These businesses receive a complete package of affordable marketing opportunities at UMaine sporting events made possible because of the group marketing collaboration.

 In addition, the Office of Community Development is using Oronoconnects.com to connect with residents and visitors alike to provide timely information on activities, events, and other exciting opportunities.
 We want to connect you with everything Orono has to offer!